mlswg/mls-extensions/draft-ietf-mls-extensions.md

 ### Authentication

-Targeted messages are autheticated using a preshared key (PSK), exported through the MLS exporter for the epoch specified in SenderAuthDataAAD.epoch:
+Targeted messages are authenticated using a preshared key (PSK), exported through the MLS exporter for the epoch specified in SenderAuthDataAAD.epoch:

 ~~~ tls